 - We embed strong privacy protection practices in all business processes and systems.

-Please see our Online Privacy Statement for more on Allstate’s practices related to collection, use and sharing of consumers’ personal information.
-Other entities within the Allstate family provide separate privacy statements; see The Allstate Foundation, Arity, Allstate Protection Plans and Allstate Identity Protection for information about their respective privacy practices.
+Our Online Privacy Statement has more on Allstate’s practices related to collection, use and sharing of consumers’ personal information.
+Other entities within the Allstate family provide separate privacy statements; for selected examples of our range of privacy statements see The Allstate Foundation, Arity, Allstate Protection Plans, National General and Allstate Identity Protection website for information about their respective privacy practices.

 Privacy or security incidents